dober-man/xc-re-vk8s/re-vk8s.md

 "RE vK8's" is the simplest way to get started although it comes with some restrictions as shown in the diagram.
 The upside is, it is easy to get configured, 100% on our infrastucture (nothing to manage) and it's globally distributed with a ton of front-door security features.

 #### Virtual Site
 A virtual site provides a mechanism to perform operations on a group of sites, reducing the need to repeat the same set of operations for each site.
 Both cloud and physical sites can be grouped together to create a virtual site.
-There are some prebuilt virtual sites in XC Console that define our Regional Edges as a grouping but, you may want to limit which Regions participate in vK8s.
+There are some prebuilt virtual sites in XC Console that define all of our Regional Edges as a grouping but, you may want to limit which Regions participate in vK8s.

 Ultimately, the "Virtual Site" defines where our virtual k8s pods will be running.
-In this lab we will be defining USA Regional Edges but others could easily be added just by modifying the label in the Virtual Site definition.
+In this lab we will be defining 5 USA Regional Edges but others could easily be added just by modifying the label in the Virtual Site definition.

 Here is a look at the default Virtual Sites that could be used but we will be taking a more granular approach.
 <img width="922" alt="image" src="https://github.com/user-attachments/assets/7bab32c8-8359-44d7-b401-6c473038937d">

-Define a Custom Virtual Site for just USA based Regional Edges:
+#### Define a Custom Virtual Site for just USA based Regional Edges

 Distributed Apps -> Manage -> Virtual Sites -> "Add Virtual Site"
 * Name: my-vsite-usa
 * Site Type: RE
 * Site Selector Expression: "Add Label" -> ves.io/country -> in -> ves.io.usa <br>
-Save & Exit
+**Save & Exit**

 <img width="721" alt="image" src="https://github.com/user-attachments/assets/d1c7313a-6369-4768-8ff3-f9eef9d430a2">